Akshaybagai52/website/pages/learn/glossary.md

 ### JSON Hyper-Schema

-JSON Hyper-Schema extends JSON Schema, offering a vocabulary to annotate JSON documents with hypermedia controls.
+JSON Hyper-Schema extends JSON Schema, offering a [vocabulary](https://json-schema.org/draft/2019-09/json-schema-hypermedia) to annotate JSON documents with hypermedia controls.
 This extension facilitates the description of links and actions that can be executed on JSON data, making it a potent tool for developing hypermedia-driven APIs.

-Built upon the foundation of JSON Schema, JSON Hyper-Schema introduces additional keywords to specify hyperlinks and instructions for handling remote JSON resources in hypermedia environments like HTTP.
-The Link Description Object (LDO) is a core concept, encapsulating information about available actions.
-LDO properties include "rel" (relation type), "href" (URI template), and "templateRequired" (required template variables).
+The essence of JSON Hyper-Schema lies in its ability to define links and actions that can be executed on JSON data.
+This is achieved through the use of the links keyword, which allows for the creation of dynamic, interactive data representations.
+For example, a JSON document representing a blog post might include an "author" property.
+The JSON Hyper-Schema that describes this document could include a hypermedia control that uses the author's identifier to construct a link to the author's profile.
+This link is a template that, when applied with the actual data, provides direct access to the author's profile, enhancing the user experience by offering a seamless navigation experience.

-The "href" keyword in JSON Hyper-Schema is crucial, allowing the description of URLs using flexible URI templates with variables resolved against instance data.
-Concepts like "base" establish the URI base for references, aiding in constructing relative URLs.
-The "links" property associates Link Description Objects with instances, enabling the definition of multiple links and their relations.
+This approach not only simplifies the interaction with JSON data but also enhances the overall user experience by providing direct access to related resources without the need for additional requests.
+It allows developers to create rich, interactive JSON documents that can dynamically adapt to the data they represent, making JSON Hyper-Schema a potent tool for developing hypermedia-driven APIs.

-In conclusion, JSON Hyper-Schema enhances JSON Schema, introducing a vocabulary for hypermedia controls and enabling the creation of more interactive APIs.
-It provides a structured approach to articulate links and actions on JSON documents, enhancing client understanding and interaction with remote JSON resources.
+To sum up, JSON Hyper-Schema enhances JSON Schema by introducing features tailored for hypermedia controls.
+This facilitates the creation of more interactive APIs without disrupting existing JSON HTTP APIs.
+It adds a layer of interactivity to JSON documents, making it easier for clients to understand and interact with remote JSON resources.

 ### keyword